PolaricServer/WebConfig-plugin/README.md

 # Webconfig plugin for Polaric Server

-The "Polaric Server" is mainly a web based service to present (APRS) tracking information on maps and where the information is updated at real- time.
+The "Polaric Server" is mainly a web based service to present (APRS) tracking information on maps and where the information is updated in real- time.
 It is originally targeted for use by radio amateurs in voluntary search and rescue service in Norway.
 It consists of a web application and a server program (APRS daemon).